yellobyte/ESP32-DevBoards-Getting-Started/README.md

 The project configuration file has sections (each denoted by a [header]) and one or multiple key/value pairs within the sections.
 Lines beginning with ";" are ignored and may be used to provide comments.
 The file platformio.ini is explained in detail [here](https://docs.platformio.org/en/stable/projectconf/index.html).

-Some very useful settings deserve to be mentioned here.
+Some very useful settings (for more experienced programmers) deserve to be mentioned here.
 1) Forces builds to use older frameworks and platform packages instead of the newest one.
 ```c
 ;platform = espressif32
 platform = espressif32 @ 4.2.0
 platform_packages = framework-arduinoespressif32 @ https://github.com/espressif/arduino-esp32/releases/download/2.0.3/esp32-2.0.3.zip
 ```
-2) Serial output lines carry time stamps, exceptions get decoded with function backtrace and output gets logged to a file:
+2) Serial output lines carry time stamps, exceptions get decoded with function backtrace and serial output gets logged to a file:
 ```c
 monitor_filters = time, esp32_exception_decoder, log2file
 ```